Ansonious/rsb-channels/ngs-resources.md

 Assault Rifle
 Rod

-*I don't think we need this since the document lists where the weapons are found*
+*I don't think we need this since the document lists where the weapons are found but if easier just to search here then sure*

 ---